Savepeter2/intermediate_project/DATA_WRANGLING/peter_data_wrangling_task/README.md

-I preprocessed a dataset of over 500,000 rows, extracting features and cleaning the data through the following major steps:
+Preprocessed a dataset of over 500,000 rows, extracting features and cleaning the data through the following major steps:

 Removing duplicates
 Removing empty rows